Work with Attachments¶

 The controls for attachments in a given collection are in the attachment field in the collection metadata (probably located in the remote-settings-permissions repo).
 The attachment attribute should be an object and it can have the following properties:

-• required: boolean, true if records in this collection must have an attachment
+enabled: boolean, true to enable attachments for this collectionrequired: boolean, true if records in this collection must have an attachment